Larson wins at Texas for 1st spot in NASCAR's championship 4

 FORT WORTH, Texas (AP) — Kyle Larson claimed the first of four championship-contending spots in NASCAR’s season finale with a dominating victory at Texas on Sunday to start the round of eight in the playoffs.

-Larson led 256 of 334 laps at the 1 1/2-mile track and got his eighth win this season, staying in front through seven restarts in the final stage.
-Three of those restarts came after incidents involving other playoff contenders in the closing laps.
+Larson led 256 of 334 laps at the 1 1/2-mile track and got his eighth win this season.
+He led the final 218 laps, staying in front through seven restarts in the final stage that included three in the final 34 laps after incidents involving playoff contenders Joey Logano, Denny Hamlin and Martin Truex Jr.

+“This is unreal.
+I knew we’d have a good shot to win and our car was amazing.
+That was probably the best 550 package, intermediate package we’ve had all year,” Larson said.
+“We’re going to race for a championship.
+This is crazy.”

 This was the first chance for anyone to guarantee a shot at racing for the Cup title in Phoenix on Nov.
 7.